ivanAlekseev04/DSA/Algorithms/SortingAlgorithmsCheatSheet.md

 ## Quick sort *(N^2)*
 ```
 - “Divide & conquer” algorithm
-- worst case 1 (picking min/max element as a pivot)
+- Worst case 1 (picking min/max element as a pivot)
-- worst case 2 (array is already sorted in increasing/decreasing order)
+- Worst case 2 (array is already sorted in increasing/decreasing order)
 - May be stable
-- in-place
+- In-place
 - Stable
 - Large data sets/ not good for small sizes
 ```